haozhangzyb/coffee-finder/README.md

 # Coffee finder

-This is a web app that can help you find your local coffee stores based on your location.
+This is a web app that can help you find your local coffee stores based on your location and you can upvote them.
 This app is created to demo pre-fetching feature of Next.js

 ## Features